bhaveshharmalkar/bhaveshharmalkar/README.md

 <br/>![Typing SVG](https://readme-typing-svg.demolab.com/?lines=+There+is+NO+TECHNOLOGY+are+connected+to+the+INTERNET+is+UNHACKABLE.&center=true&color=d80870&width=980&height=50)

 <h4>I'm persuing Masters in Information Technology.
-I'm a Cyber-Security enthusiast also very much passionate to explore myself in Security profession. </h4>
+I'm a Security Researcher💻 and Cyber-Security enthusiast also very much passionate to explore myself in Security profession. </h4>

 <h4>I love to find security issues in various domains i.e Web Applications, Network Infrastructure, and Linux-Windows systems.
 Solving Capture The Flag(CTF)🚩 machines on different platforms like TryHackme, Proving Grounds, CTFChallenge...</h4>

 <h4>Trying to contribute to the infosec community as I can.
-I like working in a Linux environment 🐧.
+I like working in a Linux environment 💻.
 Always look forward to learning and experimenting with new things in the infosec world. </h4>

 <br/>